zane-zane/zane-zane/README.md

 - 👀 I’m interested in full-stack development, video game development, graphics, networking, algorithms, and ML
 - 🌱 I’m currently learning ASP.NET and React.js
 - 📫 How to reach me? vincent.zane.rodriguez@gmail.com for any inquiries
 - 💭 Need help with programming?
 Looking to start learning?
-Come on over to *The Coding Den* -- its a Discord server.
+Come on over to *The Coding Den*.
     - invite code: https://discord.gg/code (my username is vince)

 <!---